Differentiating the Curriculum

-- The teacher should identify what they want the student with autism to know or do by the end of the lesson or activity.
+- The teacher should identify what they want the autistic student to know or do by the end of the lesson or activity.

 - The overall end goal may have been identified within the IEP.
-The teacher must be clear about the identified learning objective and should share the objective with the student with autism.
+The teacher must be clear about the identified learning objective and should share the objective with the autistic student.

 - The objective for each lesson should be presented visually and placed on the desk in front of the student.

 - The teacher should also include the learning context on this visual support.

 Presenting the learning objective and context visually ensures that the student knows what they are learning and why, and placing it on the desk in front of the student with autism means it acts as a visual reminder throughout the lesson.

 - Plan how to engage and challenge the autistic student.